Golden-Hill-Software/fever-feed-hawk-adapter/README.md

 ## Installation Instructions:

-1. Copy the "adapter" directory to a location on your Apache server that is inside an Apache DocumentRoot.
-Set the ownership and permissions such that Apache can serve the files in that directory.
+1. Copy the "adapter" directory to your Apache server.
+Put it in a location and set its permissions such that Apache will serve its contents.

-2. Inside the "adapter" directory, copy "config-template.php" to "config.php".
-Change the value of the "FEVER_ROOT" configuration such that it points to the path of your fever directory.
+2. Inside the "adapter" directory, rename "config-template.php" to "config.php".
+Edit "config.php", setting the value of the "FEVER_ROOT" configuration to the path of your fever directory.

 3. Load the "adapter/adapter.php" file with a web browser.
 If configured correctly, it should return the following JSON: `{"adapter_api_version":1}`